RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/2-Pages/3-Components/2-configuring-components/2-configuring-components.md

 ## Properties of a component

-Each component, based on its nature, allows you to configure properties.
+Each component allows you to configure a set of properties.
 These properties define the behaviour of the component in Explorer.

 For example :